 The Chartered Financial Analyst degree is one of the toughest to crack but probably one of the most rewarding certifications to have.

-In fact in the financial services world, the CFA charter holder is one of the few courses that give an MBA-Finance a serious run for money.
+In fact, in the financial services world, the CFA charter holder is one of the few courses that give an MBA-Finance a serious run for the money.

 If you are a CFA charter holder, then you are one of the most valued people in any organization.
 You are looked up to for your insights backed by analytical inputs.

-This certification is highly useful if you want to make a career in equity research, investment banking or fund management.
+This certification is highly useful if you want to make a career in equity research, financial management, investment banking, or fund management.